Lobster ravioli with marinara sauce, the Italian way marinara sauce.

 Shop This Post

 Lobster Ravioli with Marinara Sauce

-- 2 garlic 2 peeled and end revouved garlic
+- 2 garlic, peeled and end removed garlic

 - In a medium size sauce pan add olive oil and garlic over medium heat.
 Once the garlic is golden, remove and discard.

-- Add the tomatoes, white wine, salt and pepper and half of the parsley.
-Cook over medium low heat for 20 to 30 minutes, stirring occasionally.
+- Add the tomatoes, white wine, salt and pepper, and half of the parsley.
+Cook over medium-low heat for 15 minutes, stirring occasionally.